CLCStriders/striders/pages/fixtures.md

 ---

 The CLC Striders have a strong showing at a large variety of races in the local race calendar.
 The committee have gathered a list of key races for the club throughout the year.

+The club take part in the [Cotswold Way Relay](/cwr) which is an annual event hosted by Team Bath Athletic Club, usually on the last Saturday in June, and is a highlight of the running calendar year.

 The fixture list is below:

 <table id="site_data_fixtures" style="width:100%">
     <thead>